miki932/Page_Object_Model/.github/README.md

 ## Install Dependencies:

-Install the depended packages in `requirements.txt` using `pip install -r requirements.txt`
+Install the depended packages in `requirements.txt`, using `pip install -r requirements.txt`